chaordic/ansible-role-redis-cluster/README.md

 redis_cluster_version: 4.0.11

-Redis installation.he redis version to use for build from source.
+Redis version to use for build from source.

 Available variables are listed below, along with default values (see `defaults/main.yml`):